ivadomed/model_seg_sci/README.md

 * We have released **SCIsegV2: A Universal Model for Intramedullary Lesion Segmentation in SCI**.
 The new model is trained on a larger cohort covering both traumatic and non-traumatic SCI lesions.
 SCIsegV2 is available as part of the SCT via the `sct_deepseg` function; see the installation instructions below.
 * The computation of midsagittal tissue bridges is now fully-automated and powered by SCIsegV2.
 The automatic computation of tissue bridges is available via the `sct_analyze_lesion` function as part of SCT v6.4 and higher.
 * We have moved away from ANIMA metrics and have started to use MetricsReloaded instead.
 This [wrapper script](https://github.com/ivadomed/MetricsReloaded/blob/main/compute_metrics_reloaded.py) is used to compute metrics and an internal fork of the package is maintained [here](https://github.com/ivadomed/MetricsReloaded).
+* The computation of midsagittal tissue bridges is now fully-automated and powered by SCIsegV2.
+The automatic computation of tissue bridges is available via the `sct_analyze_lesion` function as part of SCT v6.4 and higher.

 ## Using SCIsegV2